Computer Science at Warwick: The Golden Open Days

 Following my previous post on open-days à la Disney, here’s a special (… and relatively normal) edition for my fellow Computer Science students.

-On these days, one can start to unravel the mysteries of university life.
+On open days, one can start to unravel the mysteries of university life.
 How exciting!
 I was so intrigued that I’ve been to two open days at the Department of Computer Science (DCS) at Warwick.
 Here’s what I have to say based on my experience…

 Life in DCS